Review: Breadcrumbs by Kasia Babis

 Dubravka Ugrešić’s Lend Me Your Character is a kaleidoscopic amalgamation featuring one novella, seven short stories, and several sections of author’s notes.
 In classic Ugrešić form, fairy tale elements abound–magic, crass humor, textile allusions to sewing, grotesque imagery, repetition, and warnings fill the pages.

 The SEEfest Review is now accepting pitches on a rolling basis for essays and critiques covering film, literature, art, history, and music.
 Please review our guidelines before sending us your pitch.
-We look forward to hearing from you.
-Due to the volume of pitches we receive, we may be unable to reply to each pitch, […]
+As of November 2025, we can offer writers and critics a modest stipend of $25 for articles that range between 300 and 600 words, […]

 Dubravka Ugrešić’s Lend Me Your Character is a kaleidoscopic amalgamation featuring one novella, seven short stories, and several sections of author’s notes.
 In classic Ugrešić form, fairy tale elements abound–magic, crass humor, textile allusions to sewing, grotesque imagery, repetition, and warnings fill the pages.